How to make video and audio accessible

 Flashing images

-If you include flashes in your video, reduce risk to viewers by:
+If flashes are needed, reduce risk by:

 - Colour contrast accessibility (Scope for business)